jpikl/cfxnes/README.md

 Application is running at <http://localhost:5000>.

-Put your *.nes* ROM files inside the `server/roms` directory to see them in game library (application has to be restarted).
+Put your *.nes* ROM files inside the `server/roms` directory to see them in game library.